JohnLeber/3DMM-Face-Sample/README.md

 2) How does the DNN output the mesh.
 If the face mesh has 70,000+ vertices, does this mean the last layer of the DNN has this many outputs (no, as it turns out).
 3) How are 3DMMs stored in files?

-I attempt to answer these questions by creating a DirectX/C++ application that demonstrates how to construct and render a 3D Morphable Model (3DMM) of a human Face.
-The model can then be exported and loaded into Matlab.
+What follows is an attempt to answer these questions by creating a DirectX/C++ application that demonstrates how to construct and render a 3D Morphable Model (3DMM) of a human Face.
+An option to export the model is provided along with sample code for loading the model into Matlab.

 **Discussion**